-Dave Brichler is currently a Paralegal for the firm, Wilson Elser Moskowitz Edelman & Dicker LLP, working since 2017 alongside his longtime colleague, Larry Waks, in the firm’s Austin office.
+Dave Brichler is currently a Corporate Paralegal for the firm, Foley & Lardner LLP, working since 2017 alongside his longtime colleague, Larry Waks, in the firm’s Austin office.
 Specializing in entertainment law and copyright and trademark matters based on his music business history, Dave has expanded his legal knowledge working with Larry in mergers and acquisitions, food and beverage distribution, due diligence, corporate setups and litigation.

-Dave graduated from The University of Texas at Austin in 1978 with a bachelor’s degree in Broadcast Journalism, and he attended Sharpstown High School in Houston.
-He has served the entertainment community with board tenures at the Texas Chapter of NARAS, the Austin Music Foundation, the City of Austin Music Commission, the Texas Music Association, and the City of Austin Chamber of Commerce Music Industry Task Force.
+Dave graduated from The University of Texas at Austin in 1978 with a Bachelor’s Degree in Broadcast Journalism, and he attended Sharpstown High School in Houston.
+He has served the entertainment community with board tenures at the Texas Chapter of NARAS/The Grammy Awards, the Austin Music Foundation, the City of Austin Music Commission, the Texas Music Association, and the City of Austin Chamber of Commerce Music Industry Task Force.